Gadara: Roman period

-In 63 BC, when the Roman general Pompey placed the region under Roman control, rebuilt Gadara and made it one of the semi-autonomous cities of the Roman Decapolis, and a bulwark against Nabataean expansion.
+In 63 BC, the Roman general Pompey placed the region under Roman control, rebuilt Gadara and made it one of the semi-autonomous cities of the Roman Decapolis, and a bulwark against Nabataean expansion.
 But in 30 BC Augustus placed it under the control of the Jewish king Herod.
 Jewish-Roman historian Josephus relates that after King Herod's death in 4 BC, Gadara was made part of the Roman province of Syria.

 The 2nd century AD Roman aqueduct to Gadara supplied drinking water through a qanat 170 km long.
 Its longest underground section, running for 94 km, is the longest known tunnel from ancient times.

 Byzantine and Early Muslim periods

 Gadara continued to be an important town within the Eastern Roman Empire, and was long the seat of a Christian bishop.

-With the conquest of the Arabs, following the Battle of Yarmouk in 636 it came under Muslim rule.
+With the conquest of the Arabs, following the Battle of Yarmouk in 636, it came under Muslim rule.
 Around 749 it was largely destroyed by an earthquake, and was abandoned.